WillForan/awesome-rss/README.md

 * [minirss](https://github.com/132ikl/minirss) - A minuscule RSS notifier.
 Simply lets you know using your notification daemon when there's a new item and lets you navigate to it using your browser.
 * [Reeder](http://reederapp.com/) - A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, Minimal Reader, BazQux Reader, Fever, Readability and Instapaper.
 * [Unread](http://supertop.co/unread/) - Rediscover the joy of reading your favorite writers with Unread.
 For iPhone or iPad.
+* [Elfeed](https://github.com/skeeto/elfeed) - An extensible web feed reader for Emacs.
+* [Newsboat](https://newsboat.org/) - An RSS/Atom feed reader for the text console.
+It’s an actively maintained fork of Newsbeuter.
+* [Newsflash](https://gitlab.com/news-flash/news_flash_gtk) - A program designed to complement an already existing web-based RSS reader account (rust+gtk).
+* [Streamsphere](https://play.google.com/store/apps/details?id=com.niviva.rssreader.streamsphere) - Android app with a simple interface and preloaded with curated sources.

 ## Libraries

 *Various libraries for parsing, and producing feeds*

 * [feedparser](https://pypi.python.org/pypi/feedparser) - (Python) Universal feed parser, handles RSS 0.9x, RSS 1.0, RSS 2.0, CDF, Atom 0.3, and Atom 1.0 feeds
-* [simplepie](http://simplepie.org/) - (PHP) SimplePie is a very fast and easy-to-use feed parser, written in PHP, that puts the 'simple' back into 'really simple syndication
+* [simplepie](http://simplepie.org/) - (PHP) SimplePie is a very fast and easy-to-use feed parser, written in PHP, that puts the 'simple' back into 'really simple syndication'.
+* [gofeed](https://github.com/mmcdole/gofeed) - (Go) Parse RSS, Atom, and JSON feeds library demonstrating resilience against common feed issues.

 # Contributing